9brada6/tabs-with-posts/development.md

 Day:

-- Add how orderby views plugin works a notice in orderby setting.

 - Add text decoration and hover text decoration.
 - See what other CSS settings we can add to components.

 - Try to make disabled comment icon as large as the comment icon, and disabled line bigger than the actual svg?

-- Make article blocks display flex, column direction?

 - Verify each icon alignment, in the simple style.
 Take the reference the user and the calendar icon.

-- Add a way to for each article block to display an image, even if it's not set.

 When making tabs:

 - Tabs: flash of content: display only the first tab, even without javascript.
+- Make article blocks display flex, column direction?

+- Add a way to for each article block to display an image, even if it's not set.

 ### ✅ Todo Documentation